Travelers, there is no path, paths are made by walking.

 After ups and downs in the 15 years since graduating, I turned 40 and took a big leap of faith and started my own company in 2007.
 That seemed a turning point somehow, as I embarked on an adventurous inner and outer journey, inspired and fueled at the time by my discovery and love for pavement art on the one hand; and my hunger for creativity, teamplay and original ideas on the other hand.
 Now 13 years later, at the age of 53 as I write this (January 2020), I find myself at a cross roads again.
 A few months ago my mom passed away at age 86, thirty years after my dad.
 With her passing, a new chapter begins for me.
 Or maybe even a whole new book.

-After 52 years I have come to the end of a very long and winding road, one that has been full of personal challenges and life lessons learned.
-I am in the process of finding my bearings again, resetting and calibrating my inner compass, preparing myself for a next leap of faith.
-It seems my final journey has begun.
-This website marks both the ending and the beginning of these journeys.
+Only weeks after I wrote the above, covid brought everything to a complete standstill.
+After 54 years I had come to the end of a very long and winding road, one that had been full of personal challenges and life lessons.
+I find myself now in the process of finding my bearings again, resetting and calibrating my compass, preparing myself for a last leap of faith.
+What do I do and where do I go next?